rekalogika/rekapager/README.md

 offset pagination because it leverages the index, and does not require the database to scan all rows from the beginning to reach the desired page.

-Instead of using page numbers, the keyset pagination implementation of this library uses a page identifier object to reference a page.
+Instead of using page numbers, a page identifier object is used to reference a page.
 This identifier is encoded into a string and passed as a single query parameter.

+Because it requires only a single query parameter, it works similarly on the surface with offset pagination.
+Migrating from offset pagination to keyset pagination will be straightforward.
+The difference is that instead of having page numbers in the URL, we'll be getting an 'ugly' string.

-The library works separately from the filtering and sorting logic, and does not require a specific way to filter or sort your data.
-It just needs the query (or comparable information), and it will automatically modify the query to perform the pagination.
+It also easily allows us to keep the pagination job separate from the filtering and sorting logic.
+The library does not require a specific way to filter or sort your data.

+The required query for performing keyset pagination is complex, especially if more than one column is used for sorting.
+This library handles that task automatically.
 The only requirement is that the query needs to have a deterministic sort order.
-Queries with multiple sort columns are also supported.
+Queries with multiple sort columns are supported.

 Bidirectional navigation is supported.
 The user will be able to navigate forward and backward from the current page.
 It also supports offset seeking, allowing